miloraddjordjevic95/Box-Shadow-Generator/README.md

 ## Usage

-1. Open the command palette (Ctrl+Shift+P on Windows and Linux, Cmd+Shift+P on OS X) and search for "Box Shadow Generator"
+1. Open the command palette (Ctrl+Shift+P on Windows and Linux, Cmd+Shift+P on Mac OS) and search for "Box Shadow Generator"

 2. Generate the values from the GUI